WordPress/WPCredits-Tracker/Mentors/Mentors onboarding.md

 ### Step 3.2: Course completed - Welcome/Info email

 1. When they complete the course, the mentor writes back to internships@wordpressfoundation.org to let us know.
-2. We (Celi for now):
+2. We:
-   - We change Status column to 'Active'.
+   - Change Status column to 'Active'.
-   - We create a filtered view of the Student Report table for that mentor with a password protected link.
+   - Create a filtered view of the Student Report table for that mentor with a password protected link.
-   - We create a 1 time link for the password with https://1ty.me.
+   - Create a 1 time link for the password with https://1ty.me.
    - We add both urls (personal Student Report table and 1ty) to the Mentors table columns 'Student Report personal table' and 'Password for Student Report personal table'
 3. [This welcome email (second tab)](https://docs.google.com/document/d/1wuWyAAn1qNIUcOuX3eH1SDaNW4nSt9ja071NpmI6yQo/edit?tab=t.jmr6hou6hy9t) is sent automatically to them.
-4. We (Celi for now) invite them to the #WP-Credits private channel.
+4. We invite them to the #WP-Credits private Slack channel.
+5. We give them access to the sponsors coupon spreadsheet (see link in the #WP-Credits private Slack channel Canvas).

 ## Step 4: Communication to 'Declined'